scala/scala3/docs/docs/usage/scaladoc/index.md

 ![scaladoc logo](/images/scaladoc-logo.png)

 scaladoc is tool to generate documentation for your Scala 3 projects.
-It provies similar features to `javadoc` or `scaladoc` as well as `jekyll` or `docusaurus`.
+It provies similar features to `javadoc` as well as `jekyll` or `docusaurus`.

 As you probably have guessed, this whole site was created using scaladoc.